UnwarySage/unwarysage.github.io/content/md/posts/2021-02-17-blog-the-second.md

 This could definitely be improved by caching leiningens dependencies, and I'll edit this post once I figure that out.

 ## Conclusion
 It's the little details in Software, and getting them exactly right.
-Deploying to GitHub Pages just makes the feedback loop clunkier, requiring a full commit and push to test.
-However, I do think the project so far is working quite well.
+Deploying to GitHub Pages just makes the feedback loop clunkier, requiring a full commit and push to test, despite wanting to only push good code.
+However, I do think the project is working quite well.
 I'm blogging once more, and excited to start tweaking this site to no end, especially now I have reduced the amount of black-box code to just be GitHub Pages deployment system.
 It's a good feeling.